yychern/yes-helmet/README.md

 yychern, nyanduko, and collengine; Our team members come from Southeast Asia and Africa, based in Geneva, Switzerland, collaborating with innovation labs in Europe and East Asia.

 **Problem Statement**:
+According to a study (Nicaj et al., 2009), in New York, head injuries contributed to more than three-quarters of bicyclist deaths.
+Only 3 percent of bicyclists were documented to be wearing helmets at the time of the fatal crash.
+The project aims to contribute to SDG Goal 3.6, “by 2020, halve the number of global deaths and injuries from road traffic accidents.”
+We are focusing on encouraging helmet-wearing to increase the safety for bicyclists around the globe, to raise awareness, bring behavioral change, and create social change through mobile-based solutions.

 High mortality rate due to bike accidents; Non-compliance to set helmet laws or lack of laws altogether; People are not self- motivated to wear helmets.

 **Solutions**: